BobbyShaftoe/auto-infra-deploy-unit-test/README.md

 A small collection of utilities that will compose a simple framework for performing tests on infrastructure components as they are created, modified or destroyed throughout any automated process or CI/CD pipeline.

-#### The key concept is that each test will attempt
+#### The key concept is that each test will attempt to satisfy either of the two following requirements:
 *<h5>Reporting</h5> (to test that a resource does/does not exist)*<br>
-    Reporting is through direct communication with the platform API</br>
+    Reporting is likely to simply be through direct communication with the platform API</br>
     Python Boto or AWSCLI are options

 *<h5>Reachability</h5> (to test that a resource is reachable, via Networking Layers 3,4,5 or 7)*<br>